Eurovision Song Contest 1981

 The winner was the with the song "Making Your Mind Up", performed by Bucks Fizz, written by Andy Hill and John Danter. finished second for the second consecutive year, while finished third. again finished last, with its third 'nul points' in the contest.

-Bucks Fizz's win launched the group's hugely successful international career.
+Bucks Fizz's win launched the group's international career.
 Their performance on the Eurovision stage included a dance routine in which at one point the two male members ripped the skirts off the two female members, only to reveal mini-skirts; this today stands as one of the most defining moments in the contest's history.